Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 Measured over the 12-week post-migration period:

 • Checkpoint frequency decreased 74%.
-The phone-verification checkpoints that had been disrupting daily operations dropped dramatically.
-Accounts now rarely required manual intervention.
+The phone-verification checkpoints that had been chewing up daily operations dropped sharply.
+Accounts now rarely needed manual intervention.

 • Engagement-to-follower ratio rose 22% on average.
-Reduced shadow-banning and reach throttling translated to measurably better client-facing metrics.
+Less shadow-banning and reach throttling translated into measurably better client-facing metrics.
 Four client brands increased their retainer scope based on the visible improvement.

 • Client retention improved.
 In the 12-week post-migration period, 0 client churns were attributed to account loss, versus 2 prior client churns in the preceding 12-week period.